 Laguna is a very small town located in the state of New Mexico.
 With a population of 1,282 people and two constituent neighborhoods, Laguna is the 102nd largest community in New Mexico.

-The per capita income in Laguna in 2018 was $18,557, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
-This equates to an annual income of $74,228 for a family of four.
+The per capita income in Laguna in 2018 was $21,917, which is middle income relative to New Mexico, and low income relative to the rest of the US.
+This equates to an annual income of $87,668 for a family of four.
 However, Laguna contains both very wealthy and poor people as well.
-Laguna also has one of the higher rates of people living in poverty in the nation, with 34.06% of its population below the federal poverty line.

 Laguna is a somewhat ethnically-diverse town.
 The people who call Laguna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laguna residents report their race to be Native American, followed by White.
-Important ancestries of people in Laguna include Irish, French, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Laguna include Italian, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Laguna is English.
 Other important languages spoken here include Native American languages and Spanish.